 An interface to the EMTDC electric network solution (no matter how complicated the model is) will always boil down to a representation by a simple equivalent Norton current source in parallel with a conductance.
-Each time step the current source magnitude im(t) is calculated, based on the branch voltage and the current from the previous time step.
-The result is injected back into the system, affecting nodal voltages.
-In the next time step, these modified voltages affect the calculation of current injections, and so on.
+Each time step the current source magnitude im(t) is calculated, based on the branch voltage and the current from

 There are instances however, where a current source may be utilized without a corresponding conductance - to model a non-linearity for example.
-Care must be exercised when representing electric models in this manner: Due to the finite calculation step, the current source injection im(t) will be dependent on the node voltage from the previous time step, thus any sudden change in node voltage would appear as an open circuit to the current source, resulting in spurious voltage spikes and numerical problems at the interface node [5].
+Care must be exercised when representing electric models in this manner.
+Due to the finite calculation step, the current source injection im(t) will be dependent on the node voltage from the previous time step, thus any sudden change in node voltage would appear as an open circuit to the current source, resulting in spurious voltage spikes and numerical problems at the interface node [5].
 To rectify this, a large Norton resistance (small conductance) should be placed between the interface nodes in order to ensure that finite impedance is always present.